databrickslabs/dbldatagen/docs/APIDOCS.md

 ## General Overview

-The Test Data Generator is a Python Library that can be used in several different ways:
+The Databricks Labs Data Generator is a Python Library that can be used in several different ways:
+1. Generate a test data set without defining a schema in advance
-1. Generate a test data set for an existing Spark SQL schema.
+2. Generate a test data set for an existing Spark SQL schema.
-2. Generate a test data set adding columns according to specifiers provided
+3. Generate a test data set adding columns according to specifiers provided
-3. Start with an existing schema and add columns along with specifications as to how values are generated
+4. Start with an existing schema and add columns along with specifications as to how values are generated

-The test data generator includes the following features:
+The data generator includes the following features:

 * Specify number of rows to generate
 * Specify numeric, time and date ranges for columns